Harveyhase68/scoriet/README.md

 # scoriet
-Scoriet - a source code generator - templates &amp; installer Scoriet Free Edition, no payment, no commercials, limited to MySQL, no adding or changing of templates Scoriet - a source code generator - source - templates &amp; installer
+Scoriet - a source code generator - templates &amp; installer Scoriet, no payment, no commercials, limited to MySQL, MariaDB and PostgreSQL (but able to access all DB with little effort!)
+Scoriet - a source code generator - source - templates &amp; installer

-Scoriet is written in WinDev, this version is in WinDev 25, english version and with plain source code!
+Scoriet is written in WinDev, this version is in WinDev 26, english version and with plain source code!
 So it is readable and maybe downgradable to older WinDev Versions.

 WinDev is a 4GL programming language.
 WinDev is not open-source.
 WinDev has a commercial hardware dongle!